DTS’ data backup and restore environment is available for State agencies and government entities for the following hosting environments:

 - Manage data restores.
-(The Data Protection Team is available for assistance.)
+(The DTS Core Cloud team is available for assistance.)

-- Work with the DTS Data Protection Team to:
+- Work with the DTS Core Cloud to:

-- Define and manage backup/restore policies and retentions.
+- Define and manage backup/restore policies and retention.

 - Install the agent and create and manage filesets for physical servers that define “include” and “exclude” lists.